 Students eligible to receive these funds:

 The grants were disbursed directly to students via their student accounts beginning May 5, 2020.
 The grants were not applied to or used to offset any charges, tuition, fees or other balance on the students' account.
 For students enrolled in direct deposit, the funds were accessible approximately three business days from the date of disbursement.
 For those not enrolled in direct deposit, a paper check was issued and mailed to the permanent address on record.
+This communication was sent to students who received these direct payments.

 CIA recognized that all students were affected by the disruption of campus operations due to COVID-19.
 The CIA Cares grant was established to assist students who were ineligible to file a FAFSA, and students who did not file a FAFSA.